chaampavictor/Hiring-Challenge/README.md

 you will need to have react native, expo installed on your machine

-install the expo app from PlayStore
+install the expo app on your phone or any android device from PlayStore

 clone the repo and run npm install